 It’s no secret that the topic of web accessibility is on a meteoric rise.
-Thousands of lawsuits and tens of thousands of demand letters served to small business owners (but not just them, see Dominos’ supreme court ruling), have driven an increase of over 400% in Google searches for an ADA and WCAG compliant solution, from Jan 2019 to Dec 2019.
+Thousands of lawsuits and tens of thousands of demand letters have been served to small business owners (but not just them, see Dominos’ supreme court ruling), and there was a 143% year-over-year increase in ADA lawsuits in 2022.

 So, as the topic’s popularity increases exponentially, we, as industry leaders, are morally obligated to contribute as much data as we can, to help drive the field forward.

-As of today, (Dec 2019), accessiBe has fully scanned, analyzed, and remediated tens of thousands of websites.
-Some of which are clients of ours (10,000 today) and others are websites we scan, analyze and remediate as part of training our AI.
+During December 2019, accessiBe scanned, analyzed, and remediated tens of thousands of websites.
+Some of these websites were from clients of ours and others were websites we scan, analyze, and remediate as part of training our AI.

-All in all, we have just hit 10,000,000 analyzed pages, and It’s time to spread some knowledge and share our data!
+All in all, we hit 10,000,000 analyzed pages, and we want to spread some knowledge and share some of that data!

 Here’s how the research breaks down: